100mslive/100ms-docs/common/adaptive-bitrate.md

 #### Enable via dashboard

-_This feature is in limited availability._
+_This dashboard feature is currently limited to early adopters only._

 Enable "can publish simulcast" on the template page for a particular role.
 You can also specify how many video quality layers will be simultaneously published by peers of this role.
 The peer will publish these layers assuming network bandwidth permits.